-What Are The Different Types of Electrical Safety Certificate/Reports?
+What Are The Different Types of Electrical Safety Certificates/Reports?

-There are four different types of electrical safety certificate or reports; electrical installation certificates, minor electrical works installation certificates, electrical installation condition reports and Part P notifications.
+There are four different types of electrical safety certificates or reports; electrical installation certificates, minor electrical works installation certificates, electrical installation condition reports and Part P notifications.

 1 – Electrical Installation Certificate

 This is a certificate from an electrician that states that an electrical installation is safe to use at the date and time stated on the certificate.
 It’s required for all major installations, including consumer units, new circuits and additional lights/sockets in special locations such as the kitchen or bathroom.

 This is similar to an EIC but is used when the electrical installation is minor such as additional sockets or light fittings not in a special location.

 3 – Electrical Installation Condition Report (popular with landlords)